Table of Contents

 Message sending is accomplished using the MPI_Send() function, and receiving with the MPI_Recv() function.
 Each process prepares its own message, then execution varies depending on the current process.
 Process 0 writes its own message first, then receives and writes the others in order by process ID.
 All other processes simply send their message to process 0.
 The fprintf function is used to write one line for each MPI process to each of the two output files.

-To see how to run your parallel executable of the nodesused program on the cluster, jump to how to run parallel programs on the compute partition.
+To see how to run your parallel executable of the nodesused program on the cluster, jump to how to run parallel programs on the batch partition.

 Choosing a Compiler and MPI Implementation